 Once a patient is approved for Financial Hardship Assistance, coverage will be effective starting the month of the first qualifying date of service and up to the following twelve (12) calendar months from the application evaluation completion date.
 Each patient will be evaluated on a case-by-case basis for the eligibility time frame according to their spell of illness/episode of care.
 It will cover the patient and the immediate family members living in the household for the approved reduced cost and eligibility period for medically necessary treatment.
 Coverage shall not apply to elective or cosmetic procedures.
-However, the patient or guarantor must notify the hospital of their eligibility at the time of registration or admission.
-In order to continue in the program after the expiration of each eligibility approval period, each patient must reapply to be reconsidered.
+However, the patient or guarantor must notify the hospital of their eligibility approval period, each patient must reapply to be reconsidered.
 In addition, patients who have been approved for the program must inform the hospitals of any changes in income, assets, expenses, or family (household) status within 30 days of such change(s).